|Irish Set Dancing Classes Churchtown Marino Dance Class Dublin Kildare Ireland||Instruments - Dance - Contact|

 The class is mainly about set dancing, but, for those that are interested, we also cover a bit of solo dancing / Sean Nos and, at some stage during the year, we do a few ceili and two-hand dances.

 Set dancing is really great fun, good exercise and a great way to meet people.
-The class caters for both experienced dancers and beginners and you can join in at any stage.
+The lessons cater for both experienced dancers and beginners and you can join in at any stage.
 It is not necessary to have a partner, but couples may of course dance together if they wish.

 The class provides detailed instructions on the steps, figures and timing for the popular sets and there is ample opportunity for participants to put into practice what has been learned in class.
 The main emphasis is on dancing for enjoyment and many of the class participants meet up at ceili and festival events throughout the year.